 \subsection{Evaluation criteria}

 For the quantitative measurement of the trained performance of our method, we use following criteria:

-\textbf{Loss} is the sum of error terms in Equation~\ref{eq:error} over test dataset.
+\paragraph{Loss} Loss is the sum of error terms in Equation~\ref{eq:error} over test dataset.
 The loss is an indicator of how well the non-matching pairs are separated from each other in the embedding space.

-\textbf{True-Negative Rate (TNR)} is the percentage of error that the correct matching pairs are classified as non-matching pairs.
-For the threshold of classification, we use half of the margin $C$ in Equation~\ref{eq:error}.
-Therefore, TNR shows what percentage of matching pairs are separated wider than $0.5 C$.
+\paragraph{True-Negative Rate (TNR)} TNR is the percentage of error that the correct matching pairs are classified as non-matching pairs.
+For the threshold of classification, we use the half of the margin $C$ in Equation~\ref{eq:error}.

-\textbf{False-Positive Rate (FPR)} is the percentage of error that the non-matching pairs are classified as correct matching pairs.
+\paragraph{False-Positive Rate (FPR)} FPR is the percentage of error that the non-matching pairs are classified as correct matching pairs.
 We use the same threshold with the above case.
-FPR shows what percentage of non-matching pairs are within the margin of $0.5C$.
+FPR illustrates the percentage of non-matching pairs are within the margin of $0.5C$.

-\textbf{Misclassification Rate (ERR)} is the percentage of error that the pairs are classified to other than their ground truth.
+\paragraph{Misclassification Rate (ERR)} ERR is the percentage of error that the pairs are classified to other than their ground truth.
 Conceptually, it is the union of TNR and FPR, and it is calculated as the sum of these two quantities.